The Ethereum Constantinople Hard Fork

-The recently postponed Constantinople hard fork represents one of these major milestones; it’s an important network upgrade and a key part of Ethereum’s planned evolution.
+The Constantinople hard fork was one of these major milestones.
+It was an important network upgrade and a key part of Ethereum’s planned evolution.

 To help you better understand what these changes mean for the average digital asset trader, let’s take a closer look at Constantinople, and its impact on the future of Ethereum.

 Constantinople is a system-wide upgrade to the Ethereum platform that includes four new “Ethereum Improvement Proposals.”
 Once these improvements are implemented, they will permanently alter the Ethereum blockchain by introducing backwards-incompatible changes.
 This process is also known as a “hard fork.”